slurmulon/bach/README.md

  - [ ] Write technical specfiication
  - [ ] Destructured list assignments
+ - [ ] Allow user to define sections of a track that should loop forever (`!Loop`)
  - [X] General work towards making the tracks iterable in a normalized fashion
  - [ ] Allow track linking with Hypermedia
- - [ ] Linkable sections with unique namespaces so that end users may bookmark and/or track progress
+ - [ ] Linkable sections with unique namespaces so that end users may bookmark and/or track progress, or specify areas to loop
  - [ ] Hide Chord or Scale (so it's only functionally relevant and not highlighted to the user)
  - [ ] Note fitness / quality data (i.e. how well it fits a given scale or chord in the current context)